uktrade/data-hub-frontend/docs/Running tests.md

 - 1:.
 Running the visual component tests locally and verifying the failures are valid

 - 2:.
-Running `$ npm run test:visual-component:update` which will copy all comparison images that have a failure associated to them into the baseline folder, replacing the old baseline images.
+Running `make visual-component-update` which will copy all comparison images that have a failure associated to them into the baseline folder, replacing the old baseline images.
+This will run on docker to match the results for CircleCI

 There is work to be done to allow update of a given baseline image rather than only have the option to update all of them at once.